CS Tutorials

 • Try to place text values in the numeric fields.

-• Test with placing leading zero or negative number.
+• Test by placing a leading zero or negative number.

 4. Compatibility Testing

-• If your testing application is a web application, you have to test it on different web browsers like Internet Explorer, Firefox, Netscape Navigator, Google Chrome, Safari, Opera browsers, etc. You can also test with different mobile browsers using different devices.
+• If your testing application is a web application, you have to test it on different web browsers like Internet Explorer, Firefox, Netscape Navigator, Google Chrome, Safari, Opera, etc. You can also test with different mobile browsers using different devices.

 • Test the application on different screen resolution options by changing it.